sebturne/astro_helpers/README.md

 ___

-`cluster_plane_corner_plot.py` is a script to plot all of the 2D projections of clustering outcomes determined in a 5D dataset.
-This is called a "corner plot", or an "everything vs. everything" plot.
+`cluster_pair_plot.py` is a pedagogical script I wrote to explain how to make a "pair plot" (AKA "corner plot" or "everything vs. everything plot").
+The plot projects an input dataset and clusters determined within it onto every possible features.
+The intent is to identify projections within which clusters are well-separated and, consequentially, features that were important to the clustering.

-Clusters are plotted in each panel as a single coloured contour at 33% density, determined using a grid search for a best-fitting kernel density estimate in that panel.
+Clusters are plotted in each panel as a single coloured contour, determined using a grid search for a best-fitting kernel density estimate in that panel.

-Plots/mstar_smdust_ssfr_hlr_bt_tln_corner_k7.png is an example of a plot created using this script.
+Plots/mstar_smdust_ssfr_hlr_bt_tln_corner_k7.png is an example of a plot created using a script like this.

 ___